Frequently asked questions

-Further information about these disorders is available here.
+Further information about these options are available here.

 The chromosome disorders that would not be detected by Sonic’s NIPT are often associated with abnormal ultrasound features in the fetus.
 For this reason, NIPT is not recommended as the primary test if there are structural abnormalities noted on ultrasound; invasive genetic testing is the more appropriate investigation.

-These false positive and false negative results are due to the biological complexity of pregnancy, and can occur with any form of NIPT.
+These false positive and false negative results are due to the biological complexity of pregnancy.
+They do not reflect a technical limitation of NIPT and will occur with any NIPT assay.

 The chromosome disorders detected by NIPT are usually new genetic errors that do not run in families, and have occurred as new events in the developing fetus.
 NIPT does not provide information about the inheritance of single-gene disorders, such as cystic fibrosis, fragile X syndrome and other familial disorders.